T20X/notes/C++Allocators.md

 (23.2) Otherwise, the new-initializer is interpreted according to the initialization rules of [dcl.init] for direct-initialization.
 24

+IMPORTANT !!!!
 The invocation of the allocation function is sequenced before the evaluations of expressions in the new-initializer.
 Initialization of the allocated object is sequenced before the value computation of the new-expression.

 # operator delete
 Weather implementations are using std::free is not specified